ragdolldynamics/ragdoll-maya/docs/pages/documentation/record_simulation.md

 <br>

-### Transitions
+#### Transitions

 Let's have a look at how you would use markers to transition between simulation and animation.

 https://user-images.githubusercontent.com/2152766/134507548-382a0ccd-85b6-4990-b325-16dbd3b7d568.mp4 controls

 Notice how we're animated up until the jump, and then Ragdoll takes over.

-Once he approaches that box, we turn our `Guide Space` from `-1` to `1` and have him reach the target pose in worldspace.
-Once he's close, we switch `Input Type` to `Kinematic` and kinematically move him until we once again transition to `Guide`, this time with a `Guide Space` or `-1` for pose space.
+1. Once he approaches that box, we turn our `Pose Space` from `Local` to `World` and have him reach the target pose in *worldspace*.
+1. Once he's close, we switch `Behaviour` to `Kinematic` and kinematically move him.
+1. Until we once again transition to `Guide`, this time with `Pose Space = Local`.

 https://user-images.githubusercontent.com/2152766/134507546-49e84d32-b50a-48c6-a1b9-82410281a884.mp4 controls